CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

      ![image](../media/aa5.png)

-   >**Note:** All deployments details are documented in the resource group.
-It is a good practice to review the first few template-based deployments to ensure success prior to using the templates for large-scale operations.
+   >**Note:** All deployment details are documented in the resource group.
+It is a good practice to review the first few template-based deployments to ensure success before using the templates for large-scale operations.

 ## Task 3: Configure the Cloud Shell and deploy a template with Azure PowerShell